 The most important thing is to know the basic features of vishing attacks.
 Any call from an unknown number should be treated as suspicious.
 It is important to remember that bank employees never ask you for passwords and other confidential information.

-If you got a call from “bank employees” from an unknown number, hang up the phone and call the hotline of the bank on the comer indicated on the back of your bank card.
-If someone calls and says that your relative was in a car accident, and asks for immediate payment, hang up and call this relative.
+If you got a call from “bank employees” from an unknown number, don’t hurry to answer all the questions.
+Call the hotline of your bank and as if the issues you heard about are real.
+If someone calls and says that your relative was in a car accident, hang up and call this relative.
 Stay cool, do not give in to emotions.
 Also do not fall for too tempting suggestions.

-If you are already still the victim of such a scam and have given your data, depending on what data you have reported, take action.
+Once you have already become the victim of a scam and have given your data, depending on what data you have reported, take action.
 If this is bank card data – call the bank, explain the situation and block the card and all recent transactions.
-If you have transferred money, ask to cancel the transfer, if possible.
+In the case when you have transferred money, ask to cancel the transfer, if possible.